 Honors and Awards

-• Eleven women's bowlers who have been selected to national teams
+- 12 bowlers have been selected to national teams

-During his tenure as a coach at Nebraska, Klempa has helped guide the Huskers to seven national championships - including back-to-back NCAA titles in 2004 and 2005, while most recently guiding the Huskers to the 2009, 2013, and 2015 NCAA championships.
-Klempa has tutored numerous bowlers who earned All-America honors during their careers and eleven athletes who went on to represent the United States on the national team.
+During his tenure as a coach at Nebraska, Klempa has helped guide the Huskers to seven national championships - including back-to-back NCAA titles in 2004 and 2005, and NCAA championships in 2009, 2013 and most recently, 2015.
+Klempa has tutored numerous bowlers who earned All-America honors during their careers and 12 student-athletes who went on to represent various national teams.

 A native of Johnstown, N.Y., Klempa graduated from Nebraska in 1994 with a degree in psychology.
 He owns several 300 games and 800 series in his decorated career and has represented Nebraska in the U.S. Open and is also a State Match Game champion.
 Klempa and his wife, Leanna, reside in Lincoln and have two sons, Jake and Carter.